Anorexia Story: Getting on the Road to Anorexia Recovery

 Dr. Brandt: I suggest you try to get on the same "team" as your physicians.
 You have a serious problem and you need help.

-Trina: Dr. Brandt - It seems like average inpatient or outpatient stays for ED treatment last 3 weeks - are there any actions to change this and force Insurance co's. to allow for longer-term treatment?
+Trina: Dr. Brandt - It seems like average inpatient or outpatient stays for ED treatment last 3 weeks - are there any actions to change this and force Insurance companies. to allow for longer-term treatment?

 Dr. Brandt: The length of inpatient hospitalization can vary widely, but many of our patients are only inpatients for several days.
 They often then transfer into our partial hospitalization program for longer-term treatment.